Seamful XAI: Operationalizing Seamful Design in Explainable AI: Conclusion

 \section{Conclusion}

-In this paper, we demonstrated how seamful design advances human-centered XAI.
-Through introducing and operationalizing the concept of Seamful XAI, we showed what seams look like in the context of XAI specifically, and AI more broadly.
-We developed and validated a design process to help stakeholders anticipate, identify, filter, and design with seams.
-We made visible how the strategic revelation and concealment of sociotechnical and infrastructural seams enhances explainability, augments user agency, and, in fact, helps identify and mitigate downstream AI harms.
+In this paper, we demonstrated how seamful design advances Human-centered XAI.
+Through introducing and operationalizing the concept of Seamful XAI, we showed what seams look like in the context of XAI, and more broadly, AI.
+We developed and validated a design process to help stakeholders anticipate, filter, and design with seams.
+Our study showcased how the strategic revelation and concealment of sociotechnical and infrastructural seams enhance explainability, augment user agency, and, in fact, help identify and mitigate downstream AI harms.
 Recognizing that failures are a normal part of AI systems, seamful XAI embraces the incomplete and partial nature of AI systems, and instead of sweeping breakdowns under the rug, attempts to leverage seams as useful decision-making aids for end users.
-Through helping users live with systems that are inevitably imperfect, Seamful XAI aims to empower users work with, through, and sometimes around such systems.
+Through helping users live with systems that are inevitably imperfect, Seamful XAI aims to empower users to work with, through, and sometimes around such systems.

 \begin{acks} With our deepest gratitude, we appreciate the time our participants generously invested in this project.
 This project would not have been possible without their involvement.
 Special thanks to Matthew Chalmers, one of the pioneers of Seamful Design, for engaging with us throughout this project and sharing constructive and kind feedback, which substantially helped with the conceptual development.
 We are grateful to members of the Fairness, Accountability, Transparency, and Ethics (FATE) group alongside other researchers and practitioners at Microsoft for their feedback that informed the empirical work.
 At multiple stages of the project over the years, we are appreciative of the generative discussions with Michael Muller, Sauvik Das, Sashank Varma, Munmun De Choudhury, Jennifer Wortman Vaughan, Kate Crawford, Mehrnoosh Sameki, Ben Noah, Gonzalo Ramos, and Mary Czerwinski.
 This project was partially supported by Microsoft Research and by the National Science Foundation under Grant No. 1928586. \end{acks}